 What form(s) does this medication come in?

-Each orange, scored, cylindrical, biplane bevel-edged tablet, imprinted "CLONAZEPAM" on one side, scored and imprinted "0.5" on the other side, contains 0.5 mg clonazepam.
+Each orange, scored, cylindrical, biplane, bevelled-edged tablet, imprinted "CLONAZEPAM" on one side, scored and imprinted "0.5" on the other side, contains 0.5 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, magnesium stearate, and FD&C Yellow No. 6 Lake.

-Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side & "1" over on the other side contains 1 mg clonazepam.
+Each pink, round, standard concave tablet imprinted "CLONAZEPAM" on one side and "1" over on the other side, contains 1 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, magnesium stearate, and FD&C Red No. 40 Lake.

-Each white, cylindrical, biplane bevel edged tablet imprinted "CLONAZEPAM" on one side, scored and imprinted "2" on the other side contains 2 mg clonazepam.
+Each white, cylindrical, biplane, bevelled-edged tablet imprinted "CLONAZEPAM" on one side, scored and imprinted "2" on the other side, contains 2 mg of clonazepam.
 Nonmedicinal ingredients: lactose, microcrystalline cellulose, starch, and magnesium stearate.